aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![auto-formatting-cell-level-aspose-words-net](applying-formatting_5.png)

-Below example demonstrates how to modify the formatting of a table cell.
+Below example shows how to modify the formatting of a table cell.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyFormatting-ModifyCellFormatting.cs" >}}